wissalazraq/GRC-Analyst-Project/README.md

 # GRC-Analyst-Project
-You are the Junior GRC Analyst at TechNova Solutions, a fictional SaaS startup.
+This is a Junior GRC Analyst Project at TechNova Solutions, a fictional SaaS startup.

 ### Business profile